How to Create Upgrade Prompt Emails Based on Usage

 Seat additions and usage increases are about scaling what the user already has.
 These emails can be shorter and more straightforward because there's no new concept to explain.
 The user knows how your product works.
 They just need more of it.
 Make the process simple and fast.

 Annual upgrade prompts target users on monthly plans who might save money by switching to annual billing.
 These emails work well at moments of demonstrated commitment, like after several months of active use or after a significant usage milestone.
 Frame it as recognition of their loyalty and an opportunity to save.
+If you've integrated with Stripe, you can track exactly how long each user has been on monthly billing and target the right moment.

 Your segmentation strategy determines how effectively you can tailor upgrade prompts to these different paths.
 The more precisely you can identify what kind of upgrade a user might consider, the more relevant your prompt can be.